 Gilsonite produces dark, high-quality asphalt that is more durable than traditional asphalt.
 Adding Gilsonite to the asphalt mixture improves its durability by providing high strength and elasticity.
 High tensile strength means that it can withstand tensile forces, thus preventing cracking.
 Asphalt lasts longer and reduces the need for frequent maintenance.

-The appearance of natural Gilsonite is shown in Fig.
+The appearance of natural gilsonite is shown in the figure below.

 Natural gilsonite is widely used in the construction industry due to its unique properties.
 It can be used in hot and cold mix asphalt and is an environmentally friendly approach to road and pavement construction.
 Natural minerals are also a renewable resource that can be extracted sustainably without causing environmental degradation.

-Because as a result of mixing bitumen with natural gilsonite, the acidic properties of bitumen go towards non-polar properties, which causes the formation of more non-polar bonds between bitumen and aggregate in asphalt.
+Because as a result of mixing tar with natural gilsonite, the acidic properties of bitumen go towards non-polar properties, which causes the formation of more non-polar bonds between bitumen and aggregate in asphalt.

-An increase in the percentage of gilsonite at both 5 and 45 °C has increased the fatigue life of asphalt mixtures.
+An increase in the percentage of natural bitumen at both 5 and 45 °C has increased the fatigue life of asphalt mixtures.
 Fatigue life of samples mixed with gilsonite at 5 degrees Celsius is very different from the performance of control mixtures at the same temperature.